splunk/splunk-connect-for-snmp/docs/configuration/rabbitmq-configuration.md

       memory: 512Mi
 ```

-Recommendation is to do not change this setting.
+The recommendation is to do not to change this setting.
 In case of need to change it please follow documentation: [RabbitMQ on Kubernetes](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq/)